EEEManchester/MallARD_Pixhwak/README_math.md

 ## JOYSTICK_PWM_CONTROL mode
 This is the matrix for JOYSTICK_PWM_CONTROL mode.
 It is used to test whether the custom firmware has been flashed into the Pixhwak 4 successfully.
 Each movment of command from joystick can make the corressponding individual thruster spin.
 For instance, when you put input in stick vertical, motor 1 will move.
 When you put input in stick horizonal, only motor 2 wil spin.
 When you push the button controlling the yaw (the button depends on what you defined), onle motor 3 will spin.
 And when you push the button which control the vehicle move up/sown, only motor 4 will spin.

+**NOTE:**  In general, motor 1 means the motor connected to channel 1 on Pixhawk.

 | Motor | Roll Factor | Pitch Factor | Yaw Factor | Throttle Factor | Forward Factor | Lateral Factor | Testing Order |
 | ----- | ------ | ----- | ----- | ----- | ----- | ----- | -----|
 AP_MOTORS_MOT_1|0|0|0|0|1.0f|0|1|